 Spring is truly weight loss season and with one-third of Americans obese, it seems that many of us could stand to lose a few pounds each spring.

-Ayurveda suggests that the spring is the best time to fast as it is kapha season.
+Ayurveda suggests that spring is the best time to fast as it is Kapha season.
 Kapha season is heavy and watery—fasting and seasonal eating are great ways to lighten up.
 Here are a few easy spring fasting strategies:

 - Fast one day a week, having only water or vegetable juice.
 (Longer fasts on water should be supervised.)